Effective Evaluation: A Guide to Search and Recommendation Metrics

 Balancing Implicit and Explicit Feedback

-User feedback comes in two flavors: explicit signals like ratings or reviews, and implicit signals such as clicks and views.
+User feedback comes in two flavors: explicit signals like ratings and implicit signals such as clicks.
 Explicit data is reliable but rare, while implicit data is plentiful but noisy.

 Managing Bias in Logged Data

-Logs can be misleading if you’re not careful.
-Users tend to click more on top-ranked items, which can skew your metrics and create an inaccurate picture of system performance.
+Logs can be misleading.
+Users tend to click more on top-ranked items (presentation bias), which can skew your metrics and create an inaccurate picture of system performance.

-Best Practice: Use methods like randomisation in experiments or inverse propensity scoring to correct for bias and obtain more accurate evaluations.
+- Best Practice: Use methods like randomisation in experiments or inverse propensity scoring to correct for bias.
+This is a complex statistical adjustment that advanced systems like Shaped can automate, ensuring your offline metrics are more predictive of online performance.

 Scaling Metric Computation in Real-Time